flisanp/ms1-ceramic-studio/README.md

 #### Testing User Stories

 1. As a potential customer I want to visit her shop to find out what products I can buy. ![user story 1](https://github.com/flisanp/ms1-ceramic-studio/blob/master/readme%20assets/screenshots/shop.png)
-    - On the landing page is a call to action button that says "SHOP NOW" which leads you immidiately to her shop on Etsy.
+    - On the landing page is a call to action button that says "SHOP NOW" which leads you to her shop on Etsy.
 The button is in a terracotta color so it clearly stands out from the background.
 On every page is a navbar on the top right with a link to the SHOP which makes it easy to navigate to at all time.
 2. As a fan of the ceramist I would like to find where the nearest stockists are located so that I can purchase her products. ![user story 2](https://github.com/flisanp/ms1-ceramic-studio/blob/master/readme%20assets/screenshots/stockists.png)
     - On every page is a navbar on the top right with a link to the STOCKIST page which makes it easy to navigate to at all time.
 On the Stockist page you'll find a list with links to all the stores who keeps her products and where the stores are located.
 3. As a fan of the ceramist I would like to find her social media sites so that I can keep updated about her work. ![user story 3](https://github.com/flisanp/ms1-ceramic-studio/blob/master/readme%20assets/screenshots/socialmedia.png)